covertbert/cats-api-graphql/README.md

 ## Unit & integration tests

 Because the integration tests rely on a database you need to first run Docker with `cd ops/docker` and `./run.sh db`.
 You can then run `./ops/test.sh` from the root of the repo.

+## CI Pipeline

+There are multiple CI pipelines that run in GitHub Actions:

+- Branch pipeline: Runs unit and integration tests, preventing PRs being merged without passing checks
+- Master pipeline: Runs unit and integration tests again but then deploys if they are successful